ppy/osu-wiki/news/2021-02-10-new-featured-artist-selep.md

 Each song above plus a truckload more are available from [**seleP**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/138), all pre-timed and ready to go.
 Just be aware that a few years after creating your popular map, you might end up learning English through Twitter memes like val0108.

-Speaking of, check out the [@osugame Twitter](https://twitter.com/osugame) for news on the artist we plan to announce on Saturday!
+Speaking of which, check out the [@osugame Twitter](https://twitter.com/osugame) for news on the artist we plan to announce on Saturday!
 And the two we have planned for next week!
 And... you get the idea.

 Until then!